nicolascepeda/.zsh/README.md

 This is my personal zsh setup.
 I'm aware that further automation is possible, e.g. Holman's [dotfiles][url_holman] project.

-You're free to do whathever you want with my dotfiles!
-Fork it, modify it, share it, ...
+Feel free to do whathever you want with it: Fork it, modify it, share it, ...

 [url_holman]: http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/